matias017/JavaScript-Koans/README.md

 The goal is to make the tests pass, and for that you need to "fill in the gaps".

-While the original project is made to run in a browser, this is an adaptation to be run under [NodeJS](https://nodejs.org/).
+While the original   ject is made to run in a browser, this is an adaptation to be run under [NodeJS](https://nodejs.org/).

 The koans use the internal NodeJS' `assert` module and implement a minimum colored interface to display the results.